History

 Features in the patient’s history can include fatigue, chills, sweats, anorexia, malaise, cough, headache, myalgia and/or arthralgia, and confusion.

-A history of intravenous (IV) drug use may be elicited, as in the patient in the image below.
+A history of intravenous (IV) drug use may be elicited, as it was in the patient whose chest x-ray is below.

 Patients with congenital heart disease and fever require special consideration.

-A young adult with a history of intravenous drug use diagnosed with right-sided staphylococcal endocarditis and multiple embolic pyogenic abscesses on chest radiograph.
 Patients with subacute bacterial endocarditis (SBE) present with a more nonspecific, flulike illness and symptoms that may have lasted more than 2 weeks.
 Subacute bacterial endocarditis is more common in patients with an underlying congenital heart defect.
+Clinical findings are related to four underlying phenomena, namely, bacteremia (or fungemia), valvulitis, immunologic responses, and/or emboli.

 Physical Examination